Skip to content

 ENTRY(_start)

-The first line says that the output architecture for this computer program is RISC-V. This book will focus on RISC-V since it is widely used for education, but there also exist other influential CPU architectures such as ARM and Intel x86.
-The second line says that the entry point of this program is _start, defined in hello.s.
+The first line says that the output architecture for this computer program is RISC-V. This book will focus on RISC-V since it is widely used for education, but there also exist other important CPU architectures like Intel x86 and ARM.
+The second line says that the entry point of this program is the _start in hello.s.
 We will move our attention to hello.s and ignore the rest of hello.lds for now.

 According to _start in hello.s, the first two CPU instructions in this program are